replayio/devtools/README.md

 Feel free to file any issues you see while recording or replaying.

-### Feature Requests

-We track feature requests in [Canny](https://replay.canny.io/).
-We use Canny for 3 reasons:

-- To discuss the future of Replay with the community
-- To plan in the open.
-Our roadmap is transparent :)
-- To keep the issue backlog actionable.

 ### Setup instructions:

 Replay's DevTools is a React app built on top of the Replay [protocol](https://www.notion.so/replayio/Protocol-d8e7b5f428594589ab60c42afad782c1).
 Getting started is as simple as: